Resources: Proper Coding of Allowable and Unallowable University Expenditures

 - Insurance against defects in Stanford's materials or workmanship

-- For further explanation of Unallowable Costs, including examples, refer to the Unallowable Cost and Unallowable Activities & Objects sections of ORA-1101: Cost Policy web-based training.
+- For further explanation of Unallowable Costs, including examples, refer to the Unallowable Cost and Unallowable Activities & Objects sections of DOR-1101: Cost Policy web-based training.

 - For help determining which expenditure type is appropriate for a particular transaction, use the Expenditure Type Definitions & Rules spreadsheet and Expenditure Type Query (Launch Oracle and open the SU Inquiry Tools folder).
 Codes that are unallowable, or that may be confused with codes that are unallowable have been noted and cross-referenced in the definitions.